-If we fail to innovate, enhance our brand, adapt and respond effectively to rapidly changing technology, our offerings may become less competitive or obsolete.
+If we fail to innovate, enhance our brand, and adapt and respond effectively to rapidly changing technology, our offerings may become less competitive or obsolete.
 Our investments in new solutions and technologies to address new marketing goals for our clients are inherently risky and may not be successful.

 Our industry and business are subject to rapid and frequent changes in technology, evolving client needs and the frequent introduction by our competitors of new and enhanced offerings.
 Our future success will depend on our ability to continuously enhance and improve our offerings to meet client needs, build our brand, scale our technology capabilities, add functionality to and improve the performance of the Criteo Commerce Media Platform, and address technological and industry advancements.
 If we are unable to enhance our solutions to meet market demand in a timely manner, we may not be able to maintain our existing clients or attract new clients, and our solutions may become less competitive or obsolete.
-Furthermore, brand promotion activities may not yield any increased revenue, and even if they do, any increased revenue may not offset the expenses we incurred in building our brand.
+Furthermore, brand promotion activities may not yield increased revenue sufficient to offset expenses or any increased revenue at all.

 Our investments in our Commerce Media Platform and new technologies are inherently risky and may not be successful.
 Addressing broader marketing and monetization goals, in particular customer acquisition and brand awareness, is relatively new to us, and we have had to invest substantial resources to adapt our model, pricing and organization to support this expansion.
-It also implies investing in new advertising channels such as Connected TV.
-Similarly, we do not have a long or established track record of competing successfully in this particular space.
+It also implies investing in new advertising channels where we do not have a long or established track record of competing successfully.
 If we are not successful in expanding our solutions along broader marketing goals, our results of operations could be adversely affected.
 Furthermore, we believe that the importance of brand recognition will increase as competition in our market increases.